Choosing childcare options

 When choosing childcare you need to decide what works best for you and your child.
-You can search the Family Service Directory to see a list of childcare providers.
+The information at the links below is available on Our Rochdale.

 Complaining about a childcare provider

 There are several ways you can try to solve an issue with a childcare provider.
 If you think a child is in immediate danger, call the police on 999.